abelsonlive/abelsonlive.github.io/resume/index.md

 ### Profile {#profile}

-Experienced Data Scientist, Open Source Software Developer, Digital Journalist, and Civic Hacker with a track record of using data to solve problems, tell stories, and make people dance.
+Experienced Data Scientist and Engineer, Open Source Software Developer, Digital Journalist, and Civic Hacker with a track record of using data to solve problems, tell stories, and make people dance.

 ------